 Loggerhead Turtle, Hammerhead Shark and flying fish.
-The Azores are also a popular game-fishing location since it is one of the best places in the world for Blue Marlin.
+The Azores are a popular game-fishing location since it is one of the best places in the world for Blue Marlin.
 Other large fish which are caught regularly or may be seen leaping out of the ocean include White Marlin, Sailfish, Spearfish, Swordfish, and Bluefin, Big-eye and Yellowfin Tunas (all mostly Jul-Sep).
-The islands are also popular with scuba-divers in search of Manta and especially Mobula Rays, schools of which gather here from July to October, especially at Baixa do Ambrosio, Santa Maria, and Blue Sharks around the island of Pico from June to September.
+The islands are also popular with scuba-divers in search of Devil Rays, schools of which gather here from July to October, especially at Baixa do Ambrosio, Santa Maria, and Blue Sharks around the island of Pico from June to September.

 Boat trips, mainly for whales and dolphins, run out of the islands of Faial, Graciosa and Pico.
 The Terceira-Graciosa ferry crossing is good for cetaceans and seabirds but the best place, especially for seabirds, is the Bank of Fortune off Gracisoa.